-The four basic electrolyte minerals are: magnesium, calcium, sodium, and potassium.
-And each are needed to properly balance your body for survival and maintenance.
+The four basic electrolyte minerals are magnesium, calcium, sodium, and potassium.
+And each is needed to properly balance your body for survival and maintenance.
 Here are some easy ways to supplement during ketosis:

 - Himalayan salt helps supplement the sodium to retain water in the body.
 It is also important for muscle and nerve function.
-One way to add himalayan salt is to add a bit to water for a quick drink or regularly drinking bone broth.
+One way to add Himalayan salt is to add a bit of water for a quick drink or regularly drinking bone broth.